akkawit666/akkawit666/README.md

 - ❓ Ask me about anything related to MEAN stack and related technologies

-- ⚡ Fun fact: I do more than just talk.
+- ⚡ Fun fact: I'm talk more than do, earn more than talk

 <br/>